bioinfo-chru-strasbourg/howard/docs/user_guide.md

 #### HGVS and NOMEN from snpEff

 NOMEN can be extracted from snpEff annotation (see [HOWARD Parameters JSON - snpEff](help.param.md#snpeff)).
 The first calculation extract list of HGVS annotations from snpEff annotation (`snpeff_hgvs` keyword), the second calculation choose the NOMEN from snpEff HGVS annotations using a list of reference transcripts (`NOMEN` keyword, `--hgvs_field` and `--transcripts` parameters).
 More options are available (see [HOWARD Parameters JSON](help.param.md)).
+See [Parameters](#parameters) for more information about list of reference transcripts

 > Example: Calculate NOMEN by extracting hgvs from snpEff annotation and identifying transcripts from a list
 >